freeCodeCamp/guide/src/pages/python/is-there-a-way-to-substring-a-string-in-python/index.md

 `start`: The starting index of the substring.
 The character at this index is included in the substring.
 If _start_ is not included, it is assumed to equal to 0.

 `end`: The terminating index of the substring.
 The character at this index is _NOT_ included in the substring.
-If _end_ is not included, the substring goes from _start_ till the end of the string.
+If _end_ is not included, or if the specified value exceeds the string length, it is assumed to be equal to the length of the string by default.

 `step`: Every 'step' character after the current character to be included.
 The default value is 1.
 If the _step_ value is omitted, it is assumed to equal to 1.